 How Does Learning Occur?

 Behavioral theories stress the importance of the environment in encouraging learning.
-Behaviorist speak a great deal about stimulus response.
+Behaviorists speak a great deal about stimulus response.
 The stimulus comes from the environment and the individual responds.
-Behaviorist see learning as an experience in reinforcement.
-Individual difference is not a major concern as everyone should act in similar manner when facing a similar stimuli.
+Behaviorists see learning as an experience in reinforcement.
+Individual difference is not a major concern as everyone should act in a similar manner when facing similar stimuli.

 Cognitivist agree with the influence of the environment in learning but downplay its role.
 For them, learning is about how students’ encode, store, and or transfer learning within their mind.
 The learner’s thoughts play an important role in their learning.
 Reflection and asking questions all play a part in the learning of students.